pragsmike/PromptCritical/README.md

 ---

-## 🚧 Current Milestone (v0.2): The Core Evolutionary Loop
+## 🚧 Current Milestone (v0.3): The Automated Evolutionary Loop

-The immediate goal is to implement the full **`init` → `bootstrap` → `vary` → `evaluate` → `select`** vertical slice.
-This proves the system can orchestrate an external evaluator and manage a population through a full evolutionary cycle.
+The goal of this milestone was to implement the high-level `evolve` command to compose the core `vary` → `evaluate` → `select` steps into a fully automated loop.

 1.  **Initialize an Experiment** (`✅ Implemented`)
-    Creates a runnable experiment skeleton with default prompts and configs.
     ```bash
     pcrit init my-experiment/
     ```

 2.  **Bootstrap an Experiment** (`✅ Implemented`)
-    Ingests seed prompts, creates named links, and populates `gen-0`.
     ```bash
     pcrit bootstrap my-experiment/
     ```

-3.  **Vary the Population** (`✅ Implemented`)
+3.  **Evolve the Population** (`✅ Implemented`)
-    Loads the latest generation, applies meta-prompts to create offspring, and adds the new prompts to the *current* generation's population.
+    Runs the full `vary` -> `evaluate` -> `select` cycle automatically for a specified number of generations or until a cost budget is met.
     ```bash
-    pcrit vary my-experiment/
-    ```

-4.  **Evaluate the Population** (`✅ Implemented`)
-    Packages prompts from a specific generation, runs them through Failter in a "contest," and collects the results.
-    ```bash
-    pcrit evaluate my-experiment/ --generation 0 --name "web-cleanup-v1" --inputs ...
+    pcrit evolve my-experiment/ --generations 5 --inputs path/to/my/inputs/
-    ```

-5.  **Select the Survivors** (`✅ Implemented`)
-    Parses `report.csv` from a contest and applies a selection strategy to create a **new generation** containing only the fittest prompts.
-    ```bash
-    pcrit select my-experiment/ --from-contest "web-cleanup-v1"
     ```

 ---